Last Updated on

 14. Matrix Biolage Cleansing Conditioner Curly Hair

 This Matrix Biolage Cleansing Conditioner is specifically formulated to care for curly hair on women and men.
-You can use it every day, or a couple of times a week in between regular shampooing.
+You can use it every day, or a couple of times a week in between washes.
 It doesn’t create much lather, and it’s easy to rinse.
 But if your hair is especially dry, you may wish to follow it with a conditioner.

 15. Pantene Pro-V Gold Series Deep Hydrating Co-Wash

 Pantene’s Gold Series contains this Deep Hydrating Co-Wash that works best in conjunction with the other products from the same line.
 The formula is free of parabens, sulfates, and dyes to make it safe for sensitive skin and color-treated or dry hair.

 Pantene recommends using this cleansing conditioner in between regular washes.
 Unlike co-washing with conditioner, you can use this product on your scalp and strands.
 It won’t strip away natural oils, but it will cleanse your skin and hair.
 Customers say that their hair stays silky soft and doesn’t have residue.